 Don’t Ask For Advice about Transitioning for 2 to 3 Kids

-Struggles as Parents of Three Kids
+The Struggles for Parents of Three Kids

 We are outnumbered.

-Tricks for Handling Three Kids
+A Few Tricks We Have Learned for Managing Three Kids

-The easiest approach to handling three kids is DIVIDE AND CONQUER – putting the easiest children together while the hardest is dealt with on the side.
+The easiest approach to managing three kids is DIVIDE AND CONQUER – putting the easiest children together while the hardest is dealt with on the side.
 I say this without considering the scenario that all children are being difficult… then Brandon and I just run and hide.